rhdunn/xquery-intellij-plugin/docs/XQuery IntelliJ Plugin.md

 | \[64\]  | `AnyMapNodeTest`        | ::= | `"object-node" "(" ")"`             |         |
 | \[65\]  | `NamedMapNodeTest`      | ::= | `"object-node" "(" StringLiteral ")"` |       |

 MarkLogic 8.0 provides `MapNodeTest` types for working with JSON objects.
+The `NamedMapNodeTest` variant selects JSON object nodes in objects by the key name.

 ## 3 Expressions